assafshomer/blocksurvival/README.markdown

-## Blcok Survival Probabilities
+## On the phase space of Block-Hiding Strategies
-Analysis of survival probabilites of bitcoin blocks in the presence of block-withholding miners
+A research paper analysing the parameter space of block-hiding mining strategies in bitcoin-like networks.